Ezequiel Duran Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.82 team ERA ranks 26th across all MLB pitching staffs.
+- The Nationals have a 4.80 team ERA that ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 122 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Nationals give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- In his last time out on Monday against the Cincinnati Reds, the righty tossed six innings, allowing three earned runs while surrendering six hits.
+- His most recent appearance came on Tuesday against the Cincinnati Reds, when the left-hander threw five innings, surrendering six earned runs while giving up 10 hits.

-- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.